elibdev/notably/cmd/server/README.md

 ### Authentication / Configuration

-For simplicity this initial version is single-tenant: you supply a fixed DynamoDB table and user at startup via flags.
-(Later you could extend it to pick up a User-ID header, etc.)
+The server requires a DynamoDB table name which is provided via the `DYNAMODB_TABLE_NAME` environment variable.
+Authentication is done via the `X-User-ID` HTTP header which must be included with each request.

-    go run cmd/server/main.go --table MyTableName --user myUserID [--addr :8080]
+    go run cmd/server/main.go [--addr :8080]

 You may also point to a local DynamoDB emulator by setting DYNAMODB_ENDPOINT_URL.